ajitsingh98/Data-Science-Interview-Questions-Answers/calculus_and_algorithmic_differentiation.md

 ---

-8. Find the Taylor series expansion centered at $x = −3$ for:
+Q. Find the Taylor series expansion centered at $x = −3$ for:

 $$
 f(x) = 5x^2 − 11x + 1